shaunhome/hangman/README.md

 Welcome to the Hangman Game, implemented in Python!

 ## Overview
 This project is a text-based implementation of the classic Hangman game.
 Players can enter a word, choose a random word from a predefined list, or have the computer randomly select a word for them.
 Another player then guesses letters one at a time or attempts to guess the entire word.
 The game features a visual representation of the hangman's gallows that dynamically updates as incorrect guesses are made.
+Don't hesitate if the console doesn't show your text: this is intentional.
+The game uses `getpass` to hide Player 1’s input for secrecy.
+Just type the word or phrase and press Enter.

 ## Features
 - **Dynamic Hangman Display**: ASCII art representation of the hangman figure evolves with each incorrect guess.